 Friends & Good Times: We are positive and love having good times with friends.

-Travel: Your Hook And Vice gear is always up for a holiday.
+Travel: Hook and Vice gear is always up for a holiday.

-Respectful: We respect the environment, treat the fish we catch with care and we don’t bad mouth others.
+Respectful: We respect the environment, treat the fish with care, and don’t bad mouth others.

-Positive: My grandmother always said that if I didn’t have anything nice to say then don’t say anything at all.
+Positive: My grandmother always said that if I didn’t have anything nice to say, I shouldn’t say anything at all.
 Words to live by.

-Story Tellers: We love the adventure and are happy to document and share our experiences with others and on social media.
+Story Tellers: We are eager to document our adventures and share our experiences with others, whether it be in person or on social media.

-Private: We keep our fishing locations a secret, even if the location is well know.
-Happy to post photos and tell our stories, but we don’t give up the exact location of where we are.
-If we want to tell a friend where were are we send them a direct message.
-No public messages on social media.
+Private: We keep our fishing locations a secret, even if a location is well-known.
+We are happy to post photos and tell stories, but we don’t give up our exact location.
+If we want to tell a friend, we send direct messages.
+We never reveal locations with public messages on social media.